 There is a silver lining

-Not only will you eventually get your voice, but someday, if you persevere, you will be the master over your characters.
-You'll make your fictional contemptuous dear Mr. Spinkle lose his job or have that girl he loves dump him.
+Not only will you eventually get your voice, but someday, if you persevere, you just might be the master over your characters.
+You'll make your fictional contemptuous dear Mr. Spinkle lose his job and have that girl he loves dump him.
 You'll have the last laugh.
 That will teach him for not cooperating with you.
 What a jerk.
 But you must let him evolve first.
 Revenge is a waiting game.